 The modern-day storyline of Rose, a young woman who collects unwanted items, was, for me, an unnecessary distraction from the main story.
 The obvious connection between the two women is their struggle to fit into society, though Rose is more of an emotional drifter.

-For a brief taster of Carol Birch’s Jamrach’s Menagerie, click here.
+Click the title for a brief taster of Carol Birch’s JAMRACH’S MENAGERIE.

 And if you’d like to tweet a link to THIS post, here’s my suggested tweet:

 ORPHANS OF THE CARNIVAL by @CarolBirch #bookreview via @SandraDanby http://wp.me/p5gEM4-29G